wp-plugins/wtg-tasks-manager/readme.txt

 == Changelog ==

+= 0.0.3 =
+* Feature Changes
+    * Import Tasks CSV: new tab on Tasks page for importing .csv file - it is a basic importer, if you need more done to it please make a request in the plugins forum
+* Technical Information
+    * None
+* Known Issues
+    * Search ability still to be complete.
+    * Posts view "All" does not show all posts - it is a WordPress limitation at this time when using custom statuses.
+I'll seek a workaround like hooking into the query.
+    * post-new.php (Create Task) view cannot be used yet - it does not have all required fields.
+Please use form provided on plugins own pages until it is improved.

 = 0.0.2 =
 * Feature Changes
     * Freelancer Offer field: enter the amount of cash (with currency symbol) that your happy to pay a freelancer who completes the task.